(Last Update: 05/18/2025)

 Cultural norms greatly influence co-sleeping practices, but parents must prioritize safety over tradition.

-- In Western cultures, there is a strong emphasis on solitary sleeping to foster independence.
+• In Western cultures, solitary sleeping is strongly emphasized to foster independence.

-- These practices align with safety guidelines that recommend separate sleeping spaces for infants.
+• These practices align with safety guidelines that recommend separate infant sleeping spaces.

 Expert Opinions and Research on Co-Sleeping